AaronSullivan2025/LIS624/ENTRY_5_PHP_INSTALL.md

-# 2026-02-28 – Installing Apache Server
+# 2026-02-28 – Installing PHP

-**Goal:** Learn commands and usage surrounding the installation of the Apache server
+**Goal:** Learn commands and usage surrounding the installation of PHP

 **Context:** Meet the listed PASS requirements for the related assignment